 25. PRENATAL VITAMIN CURED MY ACNE

 Start taking a prenatal vitamin.
-In order to develop properly your baby needs to be getting enough of the necessary nutrients such as calcium, folic acid and iron.
+In order to develop properly, your baby needs to be getting enough of the necessary nutrients such as calcium, folic acid, and iron.
 I tried several different prenatal vitamins and my favorite one by far is the one GNC makes with DHA.
+Check it out here on Amazon.

 It is packed with all the essential vitamins, minerals and anti-oxidants your baby will need.
 But I also found that it cured me of my acne.
 I have always struggled with acne from preteen years to adulthood.